XterminatoR30/66daysofdata/README.md

 - Creating logit regression summary and understand the meaning of MLE(Maximum Likelihood Estimation), Log Likelihood, LL Null, LLR and Pseudo R Squared variables
 - Comparing prediction value and obtaining confusion matrix and accuracy score using sklearn
 - Binary predictor using numpy exponential function to predict the possible outcome event of the prediction

+### Day 9:
+K-Means Clustering

+Things Learned:
+- The elbow method that determines the Optimum Number of Clusters needed

+- WCSS (Within Cluster Sum of Squares) that calculates the distance between points in a cluster.
+The smaller the WCSS value, the better the number of clusters used

+- Standardize key values to obtain optimal clustering solution

+- Market Segementaion (Loyalty and Satisfaction) and Species Segmentation (Iris Dataset) to determine which number of clusters is optimal for different kind of datasets

+- Clustermap/Heatmap to create a dendrogram using seaborn